Study PMBOK 8 focus areas for PMP 2026: initiating, planning, executing, monitoring and controlling, closing, and flow traps.

 Explanation: B is best because focus areas should not be treated as a one-time rigid sequence, and monitoring and controlling is especially important when dependencies and visibility are changing.
 A reflects late-control thinking.
 C discards a useful flow lens.
 D solves the wrong problem.

-After this section, the book can move into governance with a clearer grasp of flow, cadence, and development-fit choices.
-When your practice misses come from treating focus areas too rigidly or too loosely, use the free PMP 2026 practice preview on web and review whether the stronger answer treated the flow as recurring rather than one-time.
+After this section, move into Governance with a clearer grasp of flow, cadence, and development-fit choices.
+If your misses come from treating focus areas too rigidly or too loosely, review PMP 2026 Process and use the PMP 2026 practice page on external practice to check whether the stronger answer treated the flow as recurring rather than one-time.